jackdewinter/pymarkdown/docs/rules/rule_md013.md

 ## Reasoning

+### Readability

-The primary reason for enabling this rule is readability.
-There comes a specific number of columns of data before a line becomes unreadable to a given user.
-While that specific number may vary, certain groups may establish that specific number to use across documents produced by that entire group.
+For every user, there is a specific number of columns that can be displayed on a screen before that data becomes unreadable.
+While that specific number varies among individual users, certain groups may establish what that number is for documents produced by that group.
+By setting this number at a value that most people in the group find acceptable, the readability of those documents increase.

 ## Examples